bmj2728/HostServiceTest/README.md

 - **Dynamic permissions**: Grant/revoke capabilities at runtime
 - **Zero-trust plugins**: Plugins never touch the filesystem directly

 **Real-world scenario**: A plugin marketplace where users install third-party plugins.
 Each plugin declares "I need to read config files" and the host enforces that it can ONLY read config files, not secrets or system files.
+No sneaky business allowed.

 This is the foundation for building plugin systems users can trust.